Technology

 • Certificate of insurance management

-Where it falls short (traditionally):
+Where the AMS falls short (traditionally):

 • Clunky user interfaces designed in the early 2000s